Work as a writer on a design team

 Become a certified UX writer and learn the building blocks of UX writing and content design.
 Developed by professional UX writers from Google, Amazon, Intuit, and more.
 Learn how to do the job and get hired!

 You’ll also complete your final project in Figma, so you’ll leave with a working knowledge of how to edit text and other assets in one of the most popular tools among design teams.

-Put your language skills to good use!
+Put your writing skills to good use

 Get certified in user experience writing

 The UX Writing Fundamentals course is self-paced and online.
 You’ll earn an industry-recognized certificate in UX writing proficiency to help you land your next role.
 Take your time or speed through—it’s up to you!
 Average students take anywhere from 20-40 hours and 8-12 weeks to complete the course.
 As you complete each lesson, you’ll submit practice work.
 We’ll review and grade your practice submissions and the final exam.